nationalarchives/ds-caselaw-public-ui/README.md

 made to `ds-caselaw-editor-ui` to force that app to pick up the new version of the CSS.
 A deployment can be made via dalmatian, without needing to do a full release of the editor.

-`_judgment_text.scss` only contains styles for the HTML judgment view.
+`_document_text.scss` only contains styles for the HTML document view.
 Other CSS styles for the public UI and editor UI applications are not shared.

 ### Working with JavaScript